Sofuzzz/MKS-GEN_L/Marlin_1_X_X.md

-# **Compared with Marlin 1.x.x, Marlin 2.x.x adds more features.
-We recommend you to use the 2.x.x version.
+# **Makerbase recommend 2.x.x version.
 If you want to use the 1.x.x version, you can follow the instructions below**

 # Install Arduino
   - Before starting to edit Marlin, we recommend that you install a good code editor - Arduino.
 You can even compile Marlin directly from it.